 Video tutorials provide all the convenience and comfort of learning a student might want.
 Learn at your own pace, space, and will.
 If you do not like one form of teaching, switch to some other.
 Students do not have to travel to a coaching class or have a tutor in the house to learn.
 They can plan their day accordingly and make sure that studies do not come in the way of sports or any other activity.
-You do not have to schedule anything as the videos are available on click.
+You do not have to schedule anything as the videos are available on a click.

 The cost factor is not provided by many education-based companies as the cost of production of videos is high.
 YouTube and Study Spectrum provide these video tutorials for free and can be accessed at any time by students.

 Rote based learning is prevalent in India as kids have a strong memorizing power.
-This form of learning impacts understanding.
+Video tutorial form of learning emphasizes understanding rather than memorizing topics.
 Memorizing can get facts in our brain but to apply these facts, one needs to understand them completely.
 That is why learn, not memorize is the mantra of education.

 In schools, you cannot ask a teacher to stop teaching for the next 5 minutes as you need to absorb the concept and mull over it.
-In video tutorials, you can pause it whenever you feel like and there you are, all set to understand the concept before resuming learning.
-Students who are slow learner always shy away from asking the teacher to repeat the concept again.
+In video tutorials, you can pause them whenever you feel like and there you are, all set to understand the concept before resuming learning.
+Students who are slow learners always shy away from asking the teacher to repeat the concept again.
 They simply stay quiet as the class moves on.
 This impacts the learning as the earlier concepts wait for clarification and the list keeps building on.

 Traditionally books are filled with lots of information and very fewer pictures.
 Because of this, the concepts remain mostly theoretical and students might not be able to get visual imagery of the concept.
 This gets addressed in video tutorials beautifully as the concepts are explained in video formats.
 It enables a student to get a whole around perspective on the topic and visualize it.